mpasovic/majapasovic.org/_posts/2016-07-06-a-lamenting-song-for-fireflies-progressive-destruction-of-the-environment-and-its-consequences.md

    A path in the forest, lit by a swarm of fireflies at night.

 *****
 As a child, I wondered if fireflies came out at night from a mysterious land/habitat, invisible to humans.
-"What if there is
+"How could I reach their habitat?
+Even if there was a way to reach it, would I be welcomed into their *community*?"
+These are just some of the questions that titillated my youthful imagination.

 *To be continued...*